Australian state to hunt down dangerous great white sharks

 White sharks prefer the colder and temperate waters of Australia's south, while tiger and bull sharks are more common in northern tropical waters.

-French authorities last month authorised a cull of around 20 sharks off its Indian Ocean island of Reunion after a series of attacks in the surfing hotspot.
+French authorities last month authorized a cull of around 20 sharks off its Indian Ocean island of Reunion after a series of attacks in the surfing hotspot.

 (Reporting by James Grubel, Editing by Jonathan Thatcher)